July 18, 2024

 There were two major problems, Saigon was Vietnam’s only deepwater port, and there was no way to track the offloading of cargo when supplies reached Saigon’s shores.

-Containers were the only feasible option that could help the US military cheaply and efficiently deliver mass quantities of goods quickly.
+Containers were the only feasible option that could help the U.S. military cheaply and efficiently deliver mass quantities of goods quickly.

 However, containers were only considered as a viable option when a lack of rations, ammunitions, and medical supplies had a major impact to the troops on the ground.
 The port logjams, lack of labor, and trucking options created mass chaos that saw supplies go missing or not be delivered at all at a critical time.